stfc/janus-frontend/README.md

 ## Setup and developing

 Once you've installed dependencies, copy .env-template and rename the copy `.env` and change the variables as required.
-To run locally use `localhost` for HOST and `http://localhost:8000` for API_URL.
+Default settings allow you to run the server locally.
 To start a development server run with npm:

 ```bash
 npm run dev